 HYPATIA OF ALEXANDRIA

-Back in her hometown, Hypatia became a teacher; to her home people of all faiths, races and origin without distinction would come, since she was highly respected for her open-mindedness and intelligence.
+Back in her hometown, Hypatia became a teacher to her home people of all faiths, races and origin without distinction.
+Hypatia was highly respected for her open-mindedness and intelligence.
 Among her disciples aristocrats and government people were also counted.
-But being a pagan and a scientific would cause her problems, and even her death by being stabbed at the hands of religious fanatics.
+But being a pagan and a scientific would cause her problems and even her death, as she was stabbed at the hands of religious fanatics.